azdavis/millet/readme.md

 This project is alpha-quality software.

 - There are [many important things](todo.md) not yet implemented.
 - There are things that are shoddily implemented.
-Note the skipped tests in `tests/`.
+Note the ignored tests.

 ## Development